softindex/datakernel/examples/remote-key-value-storage/README.md

 }
 ```

 Now, let's write RPC client.
-In order to create RPC client we should again indicate all the classes that will be used
+In order to create RPC client we should again indicate all of the classes that will be used
 for communication and specify `RpcStrategy`.
 There is a whole bunch of strategies in RPC module (such as single-server,
-first-available, round-robin, sharding and so on) and the nice thing about them ia that all strategies can be combined.
+first-available, round-robin, sharding and so on).
+The nice thing about them is that all strategies can be combined.
 For
 example, if you want to dispatch requests between 2 shards, and each shard actually contains main and reserve servers,
 you can easily tell RPC client to dispatch request in a proper way using the following code: